Money Secrets – Things I Stopped Buying to Save Money

 Here’s what I changed: I started asking myself a simple question before ordering: “Does this align with what I actually value?”
 Not convenience alone.
 Not what tastes good in the moment.
 What truly matters to me.

-It turns out that cooking at home didn’t just save money, it made me feel accomplished.
+It turns out that cooking at home didn’t just save money, it made me feel accomplished and help me follow my daily required diet.

 I meal prep on Sundays, experiment with new recipes, and enjoy healthy meals ready for the week.